dfinity/dre-airflow/README.md

 This repository contains code and instructions for working with the Distributed Reliability Team Airflow instance.

-## DAGs distributed in this repository
+## Artifacts distributed in this repository

 The DAGs in this repository are distributed under folder [dags/](dags/README.md).

+The operators are under folder [plugins/operators](plugins/operators/README.md).

 ### Editing DAGs